Registered Member MBACP, and Psychology Today

 All practical arrangements, including fees, are discussed during the first session.

-I am available during weekdays from 8am until 9pm, and may also be available at weekends.
+I am available during weekdays including daytime and evenings, from 8am until 9pm.